manofgod747/Psychology/README.md

 ### Example - Cog World
 A transmission of a car is used to select verbs and nouns.

 A transmission uses force to move cogs.
 The cogs have teeth.
-The cogs can move faster or slower, forward or backward.
+Cogs can move faster or slower, forward or backward.
 The teeth of the cogs hug while they move.

 #### Words
 Faster